fix8mt/uri/README.md

 ```
 Returns a `std::vector` of pairs of `std::string_view` of the query component if present.
 You can optionally override the value pair separator character using
 the first non-type template parameter - some queries use `;`.
 You can also optionally override the value equality separator character using the second non-type
-template parameter - some queries use `:`.
+template parameter (some queries use `:`).
 Pass `true` to optionally sort the `query_result` lexographically by the key.
+No copying, results point to uri source.
 Returns an empty vector if no query was found.
 The query is assumed to be in the form:
 ```
 &tag=value[&tag=value...]